 4.6.
 Programmable Accounts

-When new blocks are generated, in addition to making regular checks on transaction scripts, block creators also need to check whether transactions contain the special OP_CODES: when parsing the set of input of a UTXO transaction (vin), the validator checks if the outputs exist and are unspent, then checks if vin is spent through one of the special OP_CODEs.
+When new blocks are generated, in addition to making regular checks on transaction scripts, block producers also need to check whether transactions contain the special OP_CODES: when parsing the set of input of a UTXO transaction (vin), the validator checks if the outputs exist and are unspent, then checks if vin is spent through one of the special OP_CODEs.
 If that is the case, the vin of a UTXO is passed to the Virtual Machine.
 If more UTXO exist for the same contract address, a transaction is created, condensing them into a single output.

-When the Account Transactions List is processed, the smart contract script is part of the input (vin) while the output (vout) only provides the pubkeyhash, an optional change address or another contract’s address.
+When the Account Transactions List is processed, the smart contract script is part of the input (vin), while the output (vout) only provides the pubkeyhash, an optional change address or another contract’s address.
 This way, outputs always remain constant in size.

 OP_DEPLOY is the OP_CODE deploying a new contract to the blockchain, with an output script that includes the smart contract code and information regarding the gas: